Rai-Sahil/Butterfly_Effect/README.md

 Hi my name is Kemp Liao.
 I am excited to create an interesting app that is attractive and useful together with this amazing team, and I hope to learn more skills that can be helpful in the future.

+Hi my name is Wendy Kong.
+I am excited to work on this another project with new people.
+I hope I can gain more cooperative and coding skills thoughout the journey and come up with a useful and creative app.

 ## Packages
 - express